bitrise-steplib/step-template/README.md

 **NOTE:**

-If you want to use your step on bitrise.io you can include it like:
+If you want to use your step in your project's `bitrise.yml`:

+1. git push the step into it's repository
+2. reference it in your bitrise.yml with the git:: step reference style:

 ```
 - git::https://github.com/user/my-step.git@master: